iafonov/iafonov.github.com/blog/parallel-tests.markdown

 Here are steps to setup running specs in parallel:

-1. Add `parallel_spec` gem to test section of your Gemfile
+1. Add `parallel_tests` gem to development section of your Gemfile
 2. Run rake `parallel:create parallel:prepare parallel:spec`

 You can control number of cores used by tests by supplying number in square brackets after each rake task invocation command.
 Note if you're using `zsh` as I do, you'll have to put command in quotation marks like this `rake "parallel:spec[4]"`